NicKarlovich/oneDNDConversion/doc.md

 * new 20th level feature
 * gain +4 to dex and wisdom scores, increasing max for those scores to 26

+### Paladin

+#### Abjure Foes
+* New 9th level ability
+* each creature within 60 feet (up to your CHA Mod # of creatures) makes a WIS save and are dazed and frightened on failure for 1 minute

+#### Aura of Protection
+* The aura is inactive if you become incapacitated
+    * Used to only be inactive if you were unconcious

+#### Divine Smite
+* This feature has become a bonus action spell (for paladin's only), rather than class feature, listed later in document

+#### Lay on Hands
+* Is now a bonus action

+#### Paladin's Smite
+* 2nd level feature
+* Formerly called Divine Smite
+* Grants paladin exclusive smites that are always prepared (and don't count against number of prepared spells)

+#### Radiant Strikes
+* Replaces Improved Divine Smites
+* Level 11 feature
+* Now also applies 1d8 on unarmed strikes (along with other melee weapons)

+#### Restoring Touch
+* Replaces 14th level Cleansing Touch feature
+* Acts as improvement on lay on hands.
+* old feature ended 1 spell on a creature Cha mod / long rest as an action
+* New feature, allows you remove Blinded, Charmed, Dazed, Deafened, Frightened, Paralyzed or Stunned, each costing 5 lay on hands points when you use lay on hands.
+    * Can remove multiple statuses in same lay on hands.

+#### Spellcasting
+* The number of spells you can prepare is determined by a column in the paladin leveling table rather than being based on your level + charisma modifier,
+    * generally you will have the same number of spells prepared as before
+* Paladin's can change one prepared spell on long rest

+#### Weapon Mastery
+* 1st elevel feature
+* Gains Weapon Masteries

+### Ranger

+#### Conjure Barrage
+* New 9th level feature
+* You always have the spell Conjure Barrage prepared
+* This spell has also changed to work for melee and ranged builds

+#### Conjure Volley
+* New 17th level feature
+* You always have the spell Conjure Volley Prepared
+* This spell has also changed to work for melee and ranged builds

+#### Deft Explorer
+* New 1st level ability
+* Somewhat related to version released in Tasha's replaces Natural Explorer
+* Grants expertise at level 1 in one skill from ranger proficiency list
+* In addition you can choose 2 terrains to have advantage on relevant nature and survival checks for those terrains, which can be switched on long rest.

+#### Favored Enemy
+* moved from 1st to 2nd level
+* Complete redesign of old feature
+* You always have Hunter's Mark Prepared and can cast it WIS mod number of times per long rest, (you can also use your regular spell slots)

+#### Feral Senses
+* 18th level ability
+* Rewritten to just give blindsight range of 30 feet, instead of being able to detect invisible creatures within 30 feet, and ignore their invisible conditions

+#### Foe Slayer
+* 20th level ability
+* Improved from old version
+* When you miss a target w/ Hunters mark on them, you can add your WIS mod to the attack roll
+* When you hit a target of Hunter's Mark and deal damage, you can add your WIS mod to the damage
+* No limit on number of uses in general or per turn.

+#### Nature's Veil
+* Replaces Hide in plain sight feature
+* Moved to level 14 from level 10 (as suggested in tasha's)
+* Makes you invisible as a BA until the end of your next turn, WIS mod # of times / long rest
+* The old version was proficinecy bonus # of times / long rest, and it lasted till start of next turn

+#### Spellcasting
+* Number of prepared spells no longer depends on level + wisdom mod, instead its listed in ranger leveling table
+    * the number of spells you can prepare is about equal to what you would've had using the previous method
+* The ranger can also change 1 prepared spell on long rest

+#### Tireless
+* 10th level feature from Tasha's
+* Same as written except temp HP is WIS mod / long rest, instead of proficiency bonus
+* Two features:
+    * Temp HP: Action to give temp HP = 1d8 + WIS mod
+    * Decrease Exhaustion: At the end of short rest, decrease exhaustion by 1 if you choose to.

+#### Weapon Mastery
+* New 1st level feature
+* Grants some weapon masteries to rangers, see below

+### Rogue

+#### Cunning Strikes
+* Grants tactical options to sneak attack which can be activated by reducing the number of sneak attack dice you add to the attack roll
+* Options:
+    * Disarm, Cost: 1d6, DEX save or drop one item its holding
+    * Poison, Cost: 1d6, COn save or become poisoned for 1 minute, save end of turn
+    * Trip, Cost: 1d6, DEX save or they become prone
+    * Withdraw, Cost: 1d6, Immediately after attacking, move half speed w/out provoking opportunity attacks

+#### Devious Strikes
+* New 14th level feature related to cunning strikes
+* Gives the following new options:
+    * Daze, Cost: 2d6, CON save or become dazed until end of their next turn
+    * Knock Out, Cost: 6d6, CON save or become unconcious for 1 minute or until they take damage, save end of turn
+    * Obscure, Cost 3d6: DEX save or become blinded until end of their next turn.

+#### Improved Cunning Strikes
+* New Level 11 feature
+* Allows you to use two cunning strike features on the same attack

+#### Reliable Talent
+* 11th level feature moved to 7th level

+#### Sneak Attack
+* Simplified wording but still the same

+#### Steady Aim
+* 3rd level feature imported from Tasha's
+* BA to gain advantage on the next attack roll, if you don't move on your turn.

+#### Weapon Mastery
+* New 1st level feature
+* Grants rogues Weapon mastery, see below

 ### Sorcerer

 #### Arcane Apotheosis